Trapania euryeia Gosliner & Fahey, 2008

-The specimen below was unusual in that it had slightly orange colored oral tentacles.
+The specimen below was small and had slightly orange colored oral tentacles.

 The individual in the photo below had more brown pigment that most of the others.